This guide provides practical advice on ways to identify and control the health and safety risks associated with work site traffic.

 Beware of the risks that some PPE may create when working in and around vehicle traffic.
 For example, hearing protection may limit a person’s ability to hear approaching vehicles, or tinted eye wear may limit the ability for drivers to make confirmed eye contact with pedestrians.
 You may need to consider alternative control measures to manage these risks.

 Any PPE, including high visibility clothing, must meet basic PPE requirements for fit, function and performance.
 Workers must receive training on how to wear, use and store their PPE correctly.
 For more information see our guide: personal protective equipment – a guide for businesses.

 7.5 Keep visitors safe

 You should have specific car parks set aside for visitors.
 Upon arrival visitors should report to the reception area, site office, or site manager.
 They should be given information on the safety procedures and expectations for the work site.

 A pre-prepared visitor work site induction is useful for this.
-For more information, see Section 8: Work site induction and traffic management plans.
+For more information, see Section 8: Work site induction and traffic management plans(external link).